Which Cannabis Stock is a Better Buy? By StockNews - Up News Info

 © Reuters.
-Aurora Cannabis vs. Sundial Growers: Which Cannabis Stock is a Better Buy?
+Sundial vs. HEXO: Which Cannabis Stock is a Better Buy?

-Aurora Cannabis (NASDAQ:) and Sundial Growers (NASDAQ:) are two popular Canadian cannabis companies that have experienced major selloffs in the past 3 months.
-For investors looking to possibly buy either of these stocks, which stock is a better bet now?.Investors are always on the lookout for companies that are part of disruptive industries and rapidly expanding markets.
-One such industry is cannabis and two stocks that are popular among marijuana investors are Aurora Cannabis (ACB) and Sundial Growers (SNDL).
+Sundial (SNDL) and HEXO (NYSE:) have gained momentum in the last few trading sessions.
+However, only one of these rallies seems sustainable.
+While Sundial is looking to shift its business model, HEXO is aggressively expanding via acquisitions.
+Which cannabis stock should you buy today?.Stocks in the cannabis industry continue to remain volatile but also allow investors to derive market-beating gains due to a rapidly expanding market driven by expectations of marijuana legalization in the U.S.

-Both of these stocks have seen double digit losses in the past 3 months and are down over 90% from record highs.
-This has contrarian investors looking to possibly scoop up shares of these stocks at cheaper prices.
-With that in mind, today I’ll analyze these beaten-down companies and see which of their stocks is a better buy today.
+Most Canadian marijuana producers are grappling with mounting losses, and lower than expected demand.
+These factors have led pot stocks to trail the broader markets by a significant margin.
+Now, cannabis companies are focused on streamlining operations, reducing cash burn, and shifting their product mix which should lead to a recovery in share prices.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.